Discrete Mathematics I

 The tree continues on until the base case is reached.

-We see that the number of subproblems/additions at each level is $4^i$ where i
+We see that the number of subproblems/additions at each level is i

 Find Total Number of Multiplications